Why we wrote this guide

 What is VEVO?

 Vevo is a multichannel music video network that started in 2009.
 It is a joint venture between Universal, Sony, Google and Abu Dhabi Media.
 VEVO serves official music videos exclusively, to attract premium advertising.
-Some live performance and exclusive content featured, but rarely.
+Some live performances and exclusive content featured, but rarely.
 There is no User Generated Content (UGC) on VEVO.

 VEVO uses all of the same technology as YouTube, including the ad sales platform, but is a separate company.